atakan/PySkyAlmanac/README.md

 * [Ankara](https://atakan.github.io/PySkyAlmanac/)
 * [San Francisco](https://digitalvapor.github.io/PySkyAlmanac/)

 My primary aim in [this fork](https://github.com/digitalvapor/PySkyAlmanac) has been to change out all of the hard-coded Ankara values so that any location generates with a clean format.
 Many thanks to [atakan](https://github.com/atakan/PySkyAlmanac) for creating such a great tool!!
+If you want to give a reference to the tool creating the chart, you can use the URL https://github.com/atakan/PySkyAlmanac.
 If you are curious on what is on my to-do list please check out [my pull request](https://github.com/atakan/PySkyAlmanac/pull/1) and don't hesistate to [use the issue tracker](https://github.com/digitalvapor/PySkyAlmanac/issues) for this fork, or [atakan's](https://github.com/atakan/PySkyAlmanac/issues).
 There are definitely bugs, sorry :)

 #License
 You can copy, modify and distribute the code under the terms of the [GNU General Public License](http://www.gnu.org/copyleft/gpl.html).
 See the file COPYING for more details.
 You can also freely distribute the end product, the chart itself.
-If you want to give a reference to the tool creating the chart, you can use the URL https://github.com/atakan/PySkyAlmanac